New Photo from Refn's 'The Neon Demon' Along with Release News

 Ummmmm...okay.
 Using a little irony here David to voice your displeasure with this great, great film?
 Eh?...lol...
 It was indeed pretty brutal, I agree, so you point is well taken.
 And done amusingly with the use I irony.
 I like that!
 I do have another very good film for you with Mad Mikkelsen titled The Salvation.
 It's a Western, which I like very much and also starring the terrific Eva Green.
 Mikkelsen actually speaks in this one.
 It's Eva Green who is mute the entire film and she is magnificent!
 This too is pretty brutal, David, so you might want to turn down the volume on you 'nice home theatre setup'.
 Righto cheerio?
 Let me know.

 Oh, Bo.
 I completely misinterpreted my comment.
 Oh well.
 That is life on the internet.
 I genuinely like VR for everything it is.
 Violence and all.
 This is not said with sarcasm, nor irony.
 The sound design of that film is incredible.
 I actually did not use my home theatre but it was a friend's at the time.
 A top of the line one from Germany, I think. // I have also seen THE SALVATION as well.
 Great flick.

 DAVIDPD on Nov 10, 2015

 Well, okay.
 Thanks for clearing that up for me, David.
 I thought you were being sarcastic and using irony, which I greatly appreciate, to voice your displeasure.
 Which was cool with me.
+You are right about life on the internet as I use irony and inject humor into many of my comments and they too are misinterpreted...a lot...lol...
 Good to realize that you actually really like VR as I obviously share that sentiment.
 Same with The Salvation.
 I loved Eva Green in that film!
 Cheers!

 Always, always excited to see what Refn is doing.
 His films always illicit a strong reaction from me, positive or otherwise.
 DIG.